lorien/grab/docs/index.rst

 There are two main parts in the Grab library:

     1) The single request/response API that allows you to build network request, perform it and work with the received content.
-The API is a wrapper of the pycurl and lxml libraries.
+The API is built on top of urllib3 and lxml libraries.

     2) The Spider API to build asynchronous web crawlers.
 You write classes that define handlers for each type of network request.
 Each handler is able